LEFT BIAS

 These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

-- Overall, we rate Electronic Intifada Left biased based on strong pro-Palestinian and anti-Israeli bias.
-We also rate them Mostly Factual in reporting, rather than High, due to a lack of transparency regarding funding, as well as strongly loaded emotional wording that may be misleading.
+- Overall, we rate Electronic Intifada Left biased based on political editorial perspectives that favor a socialist perspective and strong pro-Palestinian and anti-Israeli bias.
+We also rate them Mixed for factual reporting due to a lack of transparency regarding funding, one-sided reporting, and a false claim.

 Detailed Report